cheukchuen/swiftui-landmarks/README.md

 - By preserving a 1:1 aspect ratio, the badge maintains its position at the center of the view, even if its ancestor views aren’t square.

 - Wrap the path in a `GeometryReader` so the badge can use the size of its containing view

+## Animating Views and Transitions

+When using SwiftUI, you can individually animate changes to views, or to a view’s state, no matter where the effects are.
+SwiftUI handles all the complexity of these combined, overlapping, and interruptible animations for you.

+In this tutorial, you’ll animate a view that contains a graph for tracking the hikes a user takes while using the Landmarks app.
+Using the `animation(_:)` modifier, you’ll see just how easy it is to animate a view.